solid-contrib/conformance-test-harness/POC.md

 ## Plans

 ### Short term
-* Sort out project structure to retain benefits of IDE whilst keeping tests separate from code.
+* [x] Sort out project structure to retain benefits of IDE whilst keeping tests separate from code.
-* Review the Gradle setup and file locations, particularly tests and resources which are a little confusing since everything is test related.
+* [x] Review the Gradle setup and file locations, particularly tests and resources which are a little confusing since everything is test related.
-* Provide an alternative authentication mechanism to support more servers.
+* [x] Provide an alternative authentication mechanism to support more servers.
-* Improve the configuration mechanism (including process of acquiring refresh tokens).
+* [x] Improve the configuration mechanism (including process of acquiring refresh tokens).
-* Decide whether to implement test cases in RDF instead of KarateDSL - this would require a translation layer to be added before tests are passed to the TestSuiteRunner.
+* [ ] Decide whether to implement test cases in RDF instead of KarateDSL - this would require a translation layer to be added before tests are passed to the TestSuiteRunner.
 We would also want to see if we could still enable the IDE integration that allows individual tests to be run.
-* Add the facility to gather test cases from an external repository.
+* [ ] Add the facility to gather test cases from an external repository.
-* Add a Dockerfile, so the tests can be run in a container.
+* [ ] Add a Dockerfile, so the tests can be run in a container.
-* Add unit tests for the harness components themselves.
+* [ ] Add unit tests for the harness components themselves [IN PROGRESS].
 * ...

 ### Longer term
-* Read test case descriptions from test suite description document.
+* [ ] Read test case descriptions from test suite description document.
-* Report results in EARL.
+* [ ] Report results in EARL.
-* Create the overall conformance report (matrix of all servers tested)
+* [ ] Create the overall conformance report (matrix of all servers tested)
 * ...